Vic accused murderer to face court

-A 28-year-old man accused of killing his partner by striking her in the head with a blunt object is due to return to a Melbourne court on Tuesday.
+A 28-year-old man accused of killing his partner by striking her in the head with a blunt object is due to return to a Melbourne court.

-Shane Robertson is expected to appear before the Melbourne Magistrates Court for a filing hearing after he allegedly murdered 29-year-old Katherine Healy at Diggers Rest, in Melbourne's outer northwest, on Friday night.
+Shane Robertson is expected to appear on Tuesday before the Melbourne Magistrates Court for a filing hearing, after he allegedly murdered 29-year-old Katherine Haley at Diggers Rest, in Melbourne's outer northwest, on Friday night.

 Robertson appeared before the court briefly on Sunday morning, where his lawyer told magistrate Robert Kumar that he was at risk of self-harm and had "suicidal ideation".